To calculate result you have to disable your ad blocker first.

 Exponents of a base that are equal to or greater than zero.

-Step 1: Write the base, power number of times.
+Step 1: Write the base and multiply it up to power times.

 Step 2: Multiply.